callahantiff/PheKnowLator/README.md

 ### License

-This project is licensed under 3-Clause BSD License - see the [LICENSE.md](https://github.com/callahantiff/pheknowlator/blob/master/LICENSE) file for details.
+This project is licensed under Apache License 2.0 - see the [LICENSE.md](https://github.com/callahantiff/pheknowlator/blob/master/LICENSE) file for details.